 Prospective students are welcome to apply in their final session/semester of undergraduate study.
 Successful applicants will be granted a conditional offer with a full offer made once their degree and all prerequisites are complete.

 If you are an Australian or New Zealand citizen, Australian permanent resident or a humanitarian visa holder you can lodge your application quickly and easily online through the Universities Admissions Centre (UAC).
 UAC is able to obtain transcripts and other documents for undergraduate degrees completed in Australia.

 If your previous degree/s were completed overseas, please submit your application to Universities Admissions Centre (UAC) as UAC can verify your documents and calculate your GPA.

 Applicants must have completed a UTS recognised bachelor's degree, or an equivalent or higher qualification, and all prerequisites at tertiary level within the last ten years.

-Short-listed applicants will also be required to attend an interview.
 Entry is competitive with previous intakes requiring a GPA of credit average or above.
 GPA cut-offs are subject to change from year to year.